-Consolidated revenue and profit attributable to owners of parent based on the assumption that the business combination had been completed at the beginning of the period are 640,663 million yen and 40,994 million yen, respectively.

-Consolidated revenue and profit for year based on the assumption that the business combination had been completed at the beginning of the period have not been audited by an auditing firm.
+6. Consolidated revenue and consolidated profit for year based on the assumption that the business combination had been completed at the beginning of the period Consolidated revenue and profit for year based on the assumption that the business combination had been completed at the beginning of the period are omitted as their impact on the consolidated statement of income for the current fiscal year is insignificant.